carpentries-incubator/fair-bio-practice/_episodes/07-files-organization.md

 > > ld_phyA_ons_t04_2020-08-12.norm.xlsx
 > {: .source}
 >
-> How do you think the naming conventions will affect sorting of these files?
-Discuss in pairs.
+> * What are the problems with having date first?
+> * How do different date formats behave once sorted?
+> * Can you tell the importance of leading 0 (zeros)?
+> * Is it equally easy to find all data from LD conditions as ON media?
+> * Can you spot problem with when using different cases?
+> * Do you see benefits of keeping consistent lengths of each name parts?
+> * Do you see what happens when you mix conventions?
+>
 > > ## Solution
-> > There a series of issues with the way the files were named.
-Let's see if you found the same ones we spotted:
+> >
-> > * Using dates up front makes it difficult to find a particular file by genotype/conditions (though dates in front may have value when content has multiple variables).
+> > * Using dates up front makes it difficult to quickly find data for
+> > particular conditions or genotypes.
+It also masks the "logical" order of samples
+> > or timepoints.
+> > * Named months break the "expected" sorting, same as dates without leading 0
-> > * Look at how 's12' would appear before s1 and s2 because a leading 0 is not used when naming the files.
+> > * Without leading zeros, 's12' appear before s1 and s2 because.
-> > * You need dates to be numeric or the other will not be logical (example: Aug would appear before Jul, if using letters).
-> > * There is lack of consistency with the numerical date at the start: 2020-7 appears after 2020-08-13 (there is a missing leading zero that c).
-> > * Further lack of consistency as the files on top, middle, and bottom use different conventions.
+> > * the first (and second) parts of the name are easiest to spot
-> > * There are some issues with cases, 'ld' is after 'SD', also 'phya' is after 'phyB'.
+> > * last file is also from LD conditions but do apearch after SD, same with 'phya' genotypes
+> > * the last 3 file names are easiest to read as all parts appear on top of each other,
+> > thanks to using same 3 letter-lemgth codes ons and off
+> > * The lack of consistency makes it very difficult to get data from related samples/conditions.
 > >
 > > There are some good points too:
 > > * Normalised data has a consistent way to help you find the data: 'LD' vs 'SD' conditions, followed by genotype.